bobg/fab/Readme.md

 (or anywhere else, that is then imported into the `_fab` package).

-Your type must implement [fab.Target](https://pkg.go.dev/github.com/bobg/fab#Target), which requires three methods: `Run`, `Name`, and `SetName`.
+Your type must implement [fab.Target](https://pkg.go.dev/github.com/bobg/fab#Target), which requires two methods: `Desc` and `Run`.

-To implement `Name` and `SetName`, your type _should_ embed a [*fab.Namer](https://pkg.go.dev/github.com/bobg/fab#Namer).
+`Desc` produces a short string describing the target.
-More about this appears below.
+It is used by [Describe](https://pkg.go.dev/github.com/bobg/fab#Describe) to describe targets that don’t have a name

-This just leaves `Run`,
+(i.e., ones that were never registered with `RegisterTarget`, possibly because they are nested inside some other target).

-which should unconditionally execute your target type’s logic.
+`Run` should unconditionally execute your target type’s logic.
 The Fab runtime will take care of making sure your target runs only when it needs to.
-More about this appears below, too.
+More about this appears below.

 If part of your `Run` method involves running other targets, do not invoke their `Run` methods directly.